01 of 06

 Create Custom Printable Block Letters Using Word

-There are many ways to create titles for your scrapbook pages.
+There are many ways to create titles for your scrapbook pages, crafts, or classroom materials.
 While you could use chipboard or sticker letters, those offer limited design options.
 For the most versatility, turn to your computer to design and print your own custom text.

 This method lets you cut out letters using patterned paper or cardstock.
 You can change the font, select the perfect size of letters for your layout, and print reversed block letters onto the back of a coordinating paper to complete the look of any scrapbook page.